jonlpersson/ed-latimore/site/_drafts/important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 I've collected the most impactful quotes and organized them according to their theme.
 I've given my interpretation and additions where I think I could add something, but I leave some of them without commentary for the reader to reach their own conclusions, I believe that George Orwell would have appreciated this approach.&nbsp;

-## Quotes About Control of Information
+## Quotes about control of information

 "The party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command."
 "And if all others accepted the lie which the Party imposed--if all records told the same tale--then the lie passed into history and became truth."